weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

   - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) (_`>= 4.3.x`_)
   - `curl` (_any version_)

-_If you completed [Part 1 of this tutorial][ch1], you should have all of these dependencies installed._
+If you completed [Part 1][ch1], you should have all of these dependencies installed.

 ###About Part 2 of This Guide